-The tax payment shall be on a quarterly basis on the estimated profit, and on an annual basis based on the finalization.
+The tax payment shall be on a quarterly basis based on estimates, and on an annual basis based on the finalization.
 The quarterly CIT shall be paid no later than the 30th day of the following quarter.
-Timeline for both filing the annual CIT finalization returns and paying taxes is no later than 90 days from the end of the fiscal or calendar year.
-The final tax payment at year-end finalization stage is required not exceeding 20% of the accumulated CIT liabilities paid during four quarters, otherwise, the shortfall in excess of 20% is subject to penalty calculated at 18% per year for late payment counting from the deadline for payment of CIT in the 4th Quarter.
+Timeline for both filing the annual CIT finalization returns and paying taxes is no later than 90 days from the end of the fiscal year.
+The final tax payment at year-end finalization stage is required not exceeding 20% of the accumulated CIT liabilities paid during four quarters.
+Otherwise, the shortfall in excess of 20% is subject to penalty calculated at 11% per year for late payment counting from the deadline for payment of CIT in the 4th Ouarter.